 Being accompanied by M82 and NGC 3077, it is clear from radioastronomical observations that both companions must have passed the central galaxy M81 closely, within about 30 thousand pc and within the recent cosmological past, that is within a few hundred million years ago.
 In fact, all three galaxies are embedded in a huge cloud of intergalactic hydrogen (namely the north tidal bridge between M81 and M82, and the south tidal bridge between M81 and NGC 3077; http://www.nrao.edu/pr/2008/m81clouds/).
 Although more recent observational work exists, the dynamical evolution of this group has not been investigated theoretically since 1999.
 Based on the assumptions of the dark matter hypothesis, the last published such work could not find solutions of the group’s dynamical history with dark matter halos.

-Meanwhile we have transferred our methodology to the Hickson compact groups of galaxies and presented the preliminary results at the international conference "Cosmology on Small Scales 2018" (http://CSS2018.math.cas.cz, direct link to the proceedings (PDF download, our contribution to be found on page 30) http://css2018.math.cas.cz/proceedingsCSS2018.pdf).
+Meanwhile we have transferred our methodology to the Hickson compact groups of galaxies and presented the preliminary results at the international conference "Cosmology on Small Scales 2018" (http://CSS2018.math.cas.cz, "Proceedings 2018 to download", our contribution to be found on page 30).

 The results obtained strictly disfavour the existence of dark matter halos and therefore contradict the standard model of cosmology.

 Current research activities on the dynamical behaviour of the Magellanic Clouds - the major satellites of our galaxy - point very much into the same direction.
 We are in the process of publishing our results soon.

 (University of Bonn)